 The Village requires annual licenses for cats and dogs over the age of six months.
 You must provide a current rabies certificate in order to purchase animal licenses each year.
 Licenses are $10 with neutered/spayed verification and $20 for unaltered animals.
-This year, the deadline was extended to September 1.
+New pet tags must be purchased in-person and pet tag renewals can be purchased online.

 Purchase animal licenses online or mail the application and a check payable to the Village of Northbrook to: